rong4ivy/rong4ivy/README.md

 ## 👋 Hello, I'm [rong4ivy]

-- 🎓 Master of Science at the Institute of Natural Language Processing, University of Stuttgart, Germany
+- 🎓 Master of Science in NLP at the Institute of Natural Language Processing, University of Stuttgart, Germany
 - PhD in Zhejiang University, China
 -  Deeply engaged in advancing the frontiers of AI